s1091996/Chest-X-ray-Classification-Based-on-Cross-Attention-EfficientNet-and-Swin-Transformer/README.md

 Pneumonia, Fibrosis, Pneumothorax, No Finding
 ```

-Do not commit the NIH images or CSV splits if their licence, distribution terms, or patient-data policy does not allow redistribution.

 ## Setup

 Tested configuration: Python 3.10+ with a CUDA-enabled PyTorch installation recommended for training.